VitorFellix/website/README.md

-# Basic-Webpage
+# Static-Webpage
-I'm relearning html, css and javascript so this is just a basic webpage.
+I'm learning the basics of html, css and javascript and applying them on this webpage.